AarushiSaxena/Sentamizer-Hackmanthan/README.md

 # Sentamizer-Hackmanthan

-The application provides the user with the feature of recognizing the tone of social media posts and it accurately identifies when the posts become inflammatory and hateful, thus pin-pointing the bullies online. https://pr0xeu.csb.app/
+The application provides the user with the feature of recognizing the tone of social media posts and it accurately identifies when the posts become inflammatory and hateful, thus pin-pointing the bullies online. </ br>
+https://pr0xeu.csb.app/

 ## Teck Stack